I’ve been watching the data over the past month. What i’ve found has definitely changed my opinion about the devices i’m using.

 There’s lots of advantages for choosing the BME680.
 If you have computing power, need for low power and multiple sensors the BME680 is your best choice.

-As for something like the Particle Squared, I may replace it with the SGP30.
+As for something like the Air Quality Wing, I may replace it with the SGP30.
 There’s still more testing to do but it seems to be comparable in most cases.

 I chose these parts because you can purchase them at most of the big distributors.
 (Digikey, Mouser, Arrow) Plus, they’re about equal in size the technology they use are similar if not the same.